Working from Top to Bottom with the ME70 Multibeam Echosounder

 International Council for the Exploration of the Sea (ICES)

-Weber, Thomas; Demer, David A.; Cutter, George R.; and Wilson, Christopher D., "Working from Top to Bottom with the ME70 Multibeam Echosounder" (2010).
-Center for Coastal and Ocean Mapping.
+Weber, Thomas C.; Demer, David A.; Cutter, George R.; and Wilson, Christopher D., "Working from Top to Bottom with the ME70 Multibeam Echosounder" (2010).
+ICES Working Group on Fisheries Acoustics, Science and Technology.
 632.